-During the fourth Congress in Rome in 1908, a meeting was organized and led to the constitution of a commission known in German as die Internationale Mathematische Unterrichtskommission, in French as la Commission internationale de l'enseignement mathématique, in Italian, as la Commission internationale de l'enseignement mathématique, in Italian, as la Commission internationale de l'enseignement mathématique, in Italian, as la Commission internationale de l'enseignement mathématique, in Italian, as la Commission internationale de l'enseignement mathématique, in Italian, as la Commission on the teaching of mathematics.
+During the fourth Congress in Rome in 1908, a meeting was organized and led to the constitution of a commission known in German as die Internationale Mathematische Unterrichtskommission, in French as la Commission internationale de l'enseignement mathématique, in Italian, as la Commissione internazionale dell'insegnamento matematico, and in English as the International commission on the teaching of mathematics.
 It is only since 1952 that the present denomination as ICMI appeared.